eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 ### Prerequisites

-You can download the application (apk file) through GitHub releases [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases)
+You can download the application (APK file) through GitHub releases [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases)

-You will also need to download the Android Verifier app.
-More information can be found [here](wiki/verifier_proximity.md)
+You will also need to download the EUDI Verifier app.
+More information can be found [here](https://github.com/eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui)

 ### App launch